XHECO-FM

 XHECO-FM is a radio station on 90.5 FM in Tecomán, Colima, Mexico.
-The station is owned by Radiorama and carries the La Bestia Grupera grupera format.
+The station is owned by Grupo Audiorama Comunicationes and carries a grupera format known as La Bestia Grupera.

 History

 XHECO received its concession on April 7, 1993; it was originally located on 88.9 MHz and owned by Héctor Manuel Vielma Valdivia.
 In 1998, it was sold to Limón, S.A. de C.V. and then to Radiorama in 2003.